mymh13/clo24-nikhal78-examwork/docs/journal/week_four.md

 - **Client Secret Requirement:** Azure AD requires client secret for authorization code flow.
 Initially missing client secret configuration caused authentication failures.
 Resolved by creating client secret in Azure AD and storing it in Key Vault.
 - **Redirect URI HTTPS Issue:** App Service behind load balancer was sending HTTP redirect URIs instead of HTTPS.
 Resolved by configuring forwarded headers middleware and explicitly setting HTTPS redirect URI in OpenID Connect events.
 - **Cookie Sign-In After OpenID Connect:** Users authenticated via Entra ID were not recognized as logged in because they were only authenticated via OpenID Connect scheme, not the default Cookie scheme.
 Resolved by implementing cookie sign-in in `OnTokenValidated` event.
+- **GDPR Compliance Considerations:** Evaluated cookie-based authentication for GDPR compliance.
+Implemented ASP.NET Core Session with server-side storage to ensure personal data remains on the server.
+Cookie contains only session ID, making it GDPR-compliant while maintaining functionality.

 ### Lessons Learned
 - **Always verify RBAC permissions:** When using managed identities with Key Vault, the role assignment must be explicitly granted.
 This should ideally be automated in Bicep or documented as a required manual step.
 - **Health checks are essential:** The health check endpoint quickly revealed the root cause of the Cosmos DB registration issue, saving significant debugging time.
 - **Configuration flexibility:** Supporting both `:` and `__` formats for configuration keys provides better compatibility between local development and Azure environments.
 - **Code cleanup matters:** Removing debug logging and excessive comments before production deployment improves code quality and maintainability.
+- **GDPR compliance requires server-side storage:** For European deployments, personal data should not be stored in cookies.
+ASP.NET Core Session with server-side storage provides a compliant solution where cookies only contain session IDs.

 ### Key Achievements
 - Complete infrastructure foundation: App Service, Cosmos DB, Application Insights, and Key Vault all deployed and integrated.